alessa-lou/bank_tech_test/README.md

 Possible edge cases:
 ====================

-* Can't withdraw money if balance is nil
+* Can't withdraw money if balance is zero
 * Can't withdraw more money than is available

 How to run: